1jour1vin

 Wine rated (2025 guide) 96/100

-Clos des Goisses Extra-Brut 2015 is a powerful and resonant wine, just like last year.
-In 2015, all batches were vinified in oak barrels, giving them remarkable texture and balance.
-Pear, gingerbread, ginger, dried flowers, and a touch of oak are all highlighted.
-An underlying vegetal note, typical of the year, lurks in the background but is well integrated.
+The Clos des Goisses Extra-Brut 2015 is a powerful and resonant wine, just like last year’s vintage.
+In 2015, all the cuvées were aged in oak barrels, giving them remarkable texture and balance.
+Notes of pear, gingerbread, ginger, dried flowers, and a touch of oak are all beautifully highlighted.
+An underlying vegetal note, typical of the vintage, lurks in the background but is well integrated.
 The long finish is striking.
-The 2015 opens up beautifully with air, gaining precision and tension.
+The 2015 opens up beautifully with exposure to air, gaining in precision and tension.
 The dosage is 4.5 grams per liter.
 Disgorgement: March 2024.

 James Suckling